CatenaTools/catena-public-docs/features/matchmaking/index.md

 {% cards columns=1 %}
     {% card title="Unity Matchmaking" to="../../engines/unity/matchmaking/index.md" %}
         Integrate the Catena Matchmaker into your Unity Game
     {% /card %}
 {% /cards %}

+Alternatively, if you are interested in matchmaking players into dedicated game servers, proceed to the game server documentation.

+{% cards columns=1 %}
+    {% card title="Game Servers" to="../game-servers/index.md" %}
+        Configure dedicated game servers with Catena
+    {% /card %}
+{% /cards %}